Did you know: some artificial lights can make you tired?

 In the evening, ensure your electronic devices (cell phone, computer, television, etc.) have their blue light filter enabled.
 This blocks the blue light frequency from screens which ensures your body is still able to produce melatonin before bed.
 There are apps like f.lux that you can install on your devices to ensure blue light is blocked when the sun starts to set.
 Most cell phones come equipped with blue-light blockers in their operating system.

 Devices aside, as you approach bedtime, you are going to want to decrease your body’s exposure to all light sources.
 Your skin is the largest organ in your body and it is full of light receptors.
 This means that you are exposing your skin to light even when you aren’t exposing your eyes.
 Dim all your lights two hours before bed and be absolutely certain that you aren’t exposing your body to any sources of blue light.

 Make your bedroom as dark as a cave.
 It should be so dark that you struggle to see your hand in front of your face.
 Blackout blinds are a must (especially in the summer months).
 Ensuring your bedroom is this dark will allow your body to produce enough melatonin to keep you asleep all night long.
 Restful sleep is absolutely essential for anyone working towards overcoming fatigue.

 One last trick that can improve your sleep is to purchase (and use) orange-lensed glasses in the evening.
 These glasses block the blue wavelength from entering your eyes.
 Doing this will help increase your body’s melatonin production resulting in a more restful sleep.

-Ok, now you know just how important the right type of light exposure is in overcoming fatigue.
+Ok, now you know that certain artificial lights will make you tired and need to be avoided.
 Do not underestimate the importance of this.
 It is so important that I include it in my e-Book Seven Small Steps you can take to overcome fatigue today.